Kano Kano State, Nigeria Travel Guide

 Join travel forums for Nigeria or West Africa to ask questions and get advice.
 Use language learning apps like Duolingo or Pimsleur for basic Hausa phrases.
 Consider local tutors for longer stays.

-Before setting off, save all emergency contacts and embassy details on your phone and write them down on a separate card.
+Before setting off, save all contacts for emergencies and embassy details on your phone and write them down on a separate card.
 This helps if your mobile phone battery dies.